emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ```

 Each of these advanced features is configurable through your Emacs config file, giving you the flexibility to fine-tune repo-grep to match your development needs.

+## 5. Practical Examples

+* **Searching for Function Definitions:** Place your cursor on a function name and trigger a search to see all occurrences in your codebase.
+* **Finding Variable Assignments:** Use regex customization (e.g., adding :right-regex ".*=") to locate lines where variables are assigned values.
+* **Debugging Log Searches:** Optionally exclude log files from your search results or include them selectively to track down issues.

+Repo-grep's versatility makes it an invaluable tool for debugging, refactoring, and exploring large codebases—all without leaving the Emacs environment.